Cosmic5173/Cosmic5173/README.md

-# Cosmic5173
+# Armen Deroian (Cosmic5173)
 Hello there!
-My name is Armen Deroian (He/Him), I am a student in this ever-growing world.
-I like to call myself the 'beginner-developer', I have been actually working around programming and computers for about 2 years (as of 2022).
-Computers and software engineering have always intrigued me, ever since I started random block coding back in Middle School.
-I say "'actually' working" because although I have been around computers and beginner coding (block code, hour of code, etc.) for many years.
+My name is Armen Deroian (He/Him), I am a young developer who is learning everything he can about Computer Science.
+(My 'online' name is Cosmic5173) I plan to major in this field in college.
+As of now, I enjoy teaching myself using various online resources, and working with my friends who also are learning.
+The 2 major areas that I am working with are game development ([Unity](https://unity.com/)) and backend development.

-It's very enjoyable for me to be able to turn on my PC and be able to work on *anything*.
-Being able to create almost anything I put my mind to gives me a sense of purpose and pride.
-I enjoy every last minute of it, and look forward to what I learn in the future.
+Looking into the future, I plan to go to college, continue learning as much as I can about this field, and get a good job in it.
+I also plan to teach myself web development front-and and back-end, work on Rest APIs, and networking / system management (Linux, docker, etc.).

 ***

 <a href="https://discord.com/users/870867340579995678">
     <img align=right alt="Discord Profile" src="https://lanyard.cnrad.dev/api/870867340579995678?idleMessage=Probably%20away%20doing%20something%20important.&hideDiscrim=true&hideTimestamp=true">
 </a>
 ## Links

 [Discord](https://discord.com/users/870867340579995678) \